Ships starting with W

 30 August 1945 Captain Charles H Noel OBE RFA appointed as Master

-Captain Charles H Noel OBE RFA
+Captain Charles H Noel RFA

 5 September 1945 Mr R R Burgh RFA appointed as Chief Engineer Officer